ccdmb/slurm_scripts/docs/partempl.py.md

 - `:<int>` Indexing an array.
 Returns a string. `partempl.py --nparams 2 "{@:1}" dir/one.fastq.gz dir/two.fastq.gz  # dir/two.fastq.gz`
 - `:<int>:<int>` Slicing an array.
 Leaving one of the ints empty (e.g. `::<int>` or `:<int>:` will replace the missing value with the start or end, respectively). `partempl.py --nparams 3 "{@:0:2}" dir/one.fastq.gz dir/two.fastq.gz dir/three.fastq.gz  # dir/one.fastq.gz dir/two.fastq.gz`
 - `f` Filter the array by regular expression. `partempl.py --nparams 3 "{@f/o/}" dir/one.fastq.gz dir/two.fastq.gz dir/three.fastq.gz  # dir/one.fastq.gz dir/two.fastq.gz`, selects only matches containing an `o` character.
-Filter also supports a special match inversion flag `^` directly after `f` to return all elements that don't match the filter `partempl.py --nparams 3 "{@f/o/}" dir/one.fastq.gz dir/two.fastq.gz dir/three.fastq.gz  # dir/three.fastq.gz`.
+Filter also supports a special match inversion flag `-` directly after `f` to return all elements that don't match the filter `partempl.py --nparams 3 "{@f-/o/}" dir/one.fastq.gz dir/two.fastq.gz dir/three.fastq.gz  # dir/three.fastq.gz`.
 Note that in this case, the returned value is still an array, but with a single element.
-People might be expecting `!` to negate matches, but bash treats `!` as a special character and it would be cumbersome to escape it all of the time. `^` is taken from the negation syntax in regular expression boxes e.g. `[^ab]` matches any character except `a` or `b`
+People might be expecting `!` to negate matches, but bash treats `!` as a special character and it would be cumbersome to escape it all of the time.
 - `p` Returns the common prefix of all elements in the array.
 Returns a string. `partempl.py --nparams 3 "{@p}" dir/one.fastq.gz dir/two.fastq.gz dir/three.fastq.gz  # dir/`
 - `u` Get the unique values in the array. `partempl.py --nparams 3 "{@u}" dir/one.fastq.gz dir/two.fastq.gz dir/one.fastq.gz  # dir/one.fastq.gz dir/two.fastq.gz`.
 - `j` Join the array using a string.
 Returns a string. `partempl.py --nparams 3 "{@j/,/}" dir/one.fastq.gz dir/two.fastq.gz dir/three.fastq.gz  # dir/one.fastq.gz,dir/two.fastq.gz,dir/three.fastq.gz`.
 Note that the default behaviour when returning an array is equivalend to `j/ /`.